 View the full blog post: LOVE VALLEY IN CAPPADOCIA: GOREME TO UCHISAR TRAIL

 The Ihlara Valley is an incredible gorge with a stunning river running right down the heart of the valley for 16km within the volcanic rock.
-It is near the province of Aksaray but still considered part of the southern Cappadocia region.
+It is near the province of Aksaray but is still considered part of the southern Cappadocia region.
 It’s a great spot for a relatively easy walk amidst some peaceful, leafy nature as well as being a hub for cave churches, of which you will find many along the trail.

 The Ihlara Valley is mostly comprised of the section running from Selime to Ihlara Village.
 Along the route, you will come across lots of churches.
 16 of the 105 churches are open to visitors and there in intact paintings and carvings inside.